rwpalmer/tzLib/README.md

 	-  The author is still searching for someone willing to host the PHP on a data-center quality server.
 Any leads or contacts would be appreciated.

+	- Please report any issues, suggestions, and comments to the author / maintainer (rwpalmeribm@gmail.com)

 Many thanks to Kasper Kamperman for suggesting the move from Java to PHP, and